 Note: A POC is not to be confused with a compressed oxygen tank which Customers are strictly prohibited from carrying on any JetBlue aircraft.

-Customers using portable oxygen containers must have a sufficient number of fully charged batteries plus 50% extra battery time for the flight to cover any unforeseen delays.
+Customers using Portable Oxygen Concentrators must have a sufficient number of fully charged batteries plus 50% extra battery time for the flight to cover any unforeseen delays.

 Customers that need additional oxygen while traveling must provide their own POC in order to travel.
 Please see additional clarifications here regarding POC travel.

-You're not limited in the amount or volume of the items below that you may bring in your carry-on baggage.
-However, if the medically-necessary items exceed 3.4 ounces or are not contained in a 1quart-sized, zip-top plastic bag, you MUST declare it at the security checkpoint for further inspection.
+You're not limited in the amount or volume of the items below that you may bring in your carry-on bag(s).
+However, if the medically-necessary items exceed 3.4 ounces or are not contained in a one-quart sized, zip-top plastic bag, you MUST declare it at the security checkpoint for further inspection.

 The following items are permitted in your carry-on bag: